naftaliharris/for-x-in-datasets/README.md

 than response variables.

 The reason for these limitations is that each different structure requires its own format.
-To achieve critical mass, we've focused just on the structure we believe is most popular, the traditional "high n, low p" tabular dataset.
+To do well on one thing rather than poorly on many, this project focuses just on the structure that is arguably most popular, the traditional "high n, low p" tabular dataset.

 ## Working with these datasets

-You can find a very short example of how to work with these datasets in Python, R, Matlab, or Julia in the corresonding example.\* script.
+You can find a very short example of how to work with these datasets in Python, R, or Julia in the corresonding example.\* script.
 Just clone or download this repo, copy the script, and you're good to go!

 ## Contributing